Last updated on July 19th, 2023

 As a person’s body begins processing more blood sugar, it might also form adequate insulin to meet his or her needs.
 As the body controls the levels of blood glucose naturally, a diabetic patient might be capable of consuming less medicine.

 Type 2 diabetes treatments may involve medication usage.
-Medicines aid a person’s body’s insulin to work more efficiently and reduce the levels of blood sugars.
+Medicines aid a person’s body’s insulin to work more efficiently and reduce the levels of blood sugar.
 Also, a healthcare provider might suggest the use of insulin injections.
 Treatment for PCOS characteristically includes the usage of birth control pills.
 These may aid in controlling the hormone levels and menstrual cycle, hence lowering the signs of PCOS.

 A well-balanced diet is thought to be useful in treating both diabetes and PCOS.
 To aid the treatment of both diabetes and PCOS, healthcare providers suggest a healthy diet and regular exercise.